fjaviergelabert/netflux-react/README.md

 ### Serve application

-Run "npm start" to serve the application with the URL: http://localhost:3000/
+Run "npm run dev" to serve the application with the URL: http://localhost:3000/